Inspections & Licensing

 The Food Safety and Recreational Licensing staff are responsible for managing programs that enforce applicable state administrative codes for the inspection and licensure of restaurants, hotels, bed and breakfast establishments, public swimming pools including water park attractions, campgrounds, and tattoo and body piercing establishments.

-- Vilas County Restaurant, Lodging, Recreation Establishment, Food Protection, and Tattoo and Body Piercing Establishment Permit Application (.pdf)
+- Restaurant, Lodging, and Recreation Establishment Application (.pdf)

 - Special Event Campground Application (.pdf) or (.doc)